Gillis van Coninxloo

-Gillis van Coninxloo (now also referred to as Gillis van Coninxloo II but previously referred to as Gillis van Coninxloo III) (24 January 1544 – January 1607) was a Flemish painter of landscapes who played an important role in the development of Northern landscape art at the turn of the 17th century.
-He spent the last 20 years of his life abroad, first in Germany and later in the Dutch Republic.
+Gillis van Coninxloo (now also referred to as Gillis van Coninxloo II and previously referred to as Gillis van Coninxloo III) (24 January 1544 – January 1607) was a Flemish painter of landscapes.
+Commencing his career in Antwerp, he worked the last 20 years of his life abroad, first in Germany and later in the Dutch Republic.
+He played an important role in the development of Northern landscape art at the turn of the 17th century, in particular in his elaboration of the forest landscape.